baines-imaging-research-laboratory/ImageQuizzerDocumentation/docs/administrator/elements_attributes/session/roi_colorfile.md

 a specific set of ROI's and have each ROI categorized by color.

 !!!
 Note
-	The color file is only applied when creating label maps (when using the segment editor) or if a label map is loaded as an xml image element (Type="LabelMap") .
-It does not extend to loading Segmentation or RTStruct types of image elements.
+	The ROI color file settings are applicable solely to label maps, which when creating contours with the segment editor these color options are displayed, or when a label map is imported as an XML image element in the Master Quiz file with Type="LabelMap."
+	These settings do not apply to Segmentation or RTStruct types of image elements.

 ## Setup